nonUser00/Brain-Tumor-Detection/README.md

 ## 📚 Citation

-If you use this implementation in your research, please cite the original paper:
+> This repository is a replication and implementation of the following research paper:

 ```bibtex
 @article{wageh2024brain,